Nikkei set to rise but pace of gains seen slowing

 As part of a push for 2 trillion yen in additional nontax revenue, Democratic Party of Japan policy chief Seiji Maehara is proposing the government sell off its entire Japan Tobacco stake.

-Maehara also called on selling 700-800 billion yen in shares in energy companies, including Inpex Corp and Japan Petroleum Exploration Co , held in a special government account, according to reports.
+Maehara also called on selling 700-800 billion yen in shares in energy companies, including Inpex Corp (1605.T) and Japan Petroleum Exploration Co (1662.T), held in a special government account, according to reports.

 Kobe Steel Ltd, Japan's No.4 steelmaker, said on Tuesday it was in talks with China's Anshan Iron and Steel Group to jointly build a plant for high-strength automotive steel sheets in China, in a bid to tap growing demand for lighter vehicles there.